y-yagi/test-recorder/README.md

 ## Limitations

 Currently, this gem doesn't support a headless driver.
+You need to run a browser with a GUI.
+Tests automatically run with headless via this gem.

 ## Usage